ivanbogin/dominoes/README.md

 * Composer

 ## Implementation Approach
-Game is non-interactive (yet) and just simulates 2 players playing double six dominoes game with a simplified rules:
+* Game is non-interactive (yet):
+    * Simulate 2 players playing double six dominoes game with a simplified rules
-* Until one player hand is empty - then he wins
+    * Play until one player hand is empty - then he wins
-* Or until stock is empty - then it's a draw and no one wins
+    * Play until stock is empty - then it's a draw and no one wins
 * Identify entities for dominoes game
     * `Dominoes` game set
     * `Tile` single tile for dominoes game